A Teal school

 A Teal school doesn’t give grades (if possible).
 Grades are part of the paradigm we want to leave behind, that which sees kids as products, labelling them, grading and sorting them.
 In a Teal school we want kids to develop their full human potential.
 That requires no grading, it requires supporting them in finding their purpose and goals, providing them with tools for learning and guiding them in their personal development.

-What do we think about digitalisation and digital tools?
+What do we think about the ongoing digital transformation, and digital tools in learning?
 We are actually quoting ourselves in the picture above.
-Digitalisation is definitely one of the driving factors behind the rapid evolution we are seeing in the world today, and it has changed and is continously changing, our every day life.
+Digitalisation is definitely one of the driving factors behind the rapid evolution we are seeing in the world today, and it has changed and is continuously changing, our every day life.

 We believe that the right digital tools can be fantastic in helping kids learn and manage their own learning and development.
 Gamification can help make less engaging tasks more fun, and with the help of GPS-tracking tasks and challenges can move outdoors.
-VR-equipment can be used for meditation as well as learning to speak in front of a crowd.
+VR-equipment can be used for meditation, learning to speak in front of a crowd, as well as exploring aspects of the Metaverse.

-Digitalisation also comes with the possibility of networking, content sharing, webinars etc. which means schools can more easily become smaller, and areas (like many villages in Northern Sweden) that are today being depopulated can come alive again.
+The digital transformation also comes with the possibility of networking, content sharing, webinars, online education etc. which means schools can more easily become smaller, and areas (like many villages in Northern Sweden) that are today being depopulated can come alive again.

 There are actually so many possibilities in using digital tools for learning and learning management that we will probably have to discuss this separately sometime.
 And we haven’t even mentioned AI…